MalloZup/ha-sap-release-engineering/doc/submit-packages.md

 # Submit packages

+Submit packages lists from openSUSE to SLES.
+Rationale: it is used to automatize submit request from openSUSE to SLES.

 It follow a declarative API based on yaml:

 Its main and unique usage is  send packages to various codestream.
 Maintaining them as declarative format.